 It’s Monday morning.
 The alarm goes off.
-Do you know how to get motivated in that moment?
+Do you know how to get motivated at that moment?
 What’s the first thought that comes to mind when you open your eyes?

 Are you excited to get up and go to work, or are you dreading the day and week ahead?